gitops-tools/tekton-ci/README.md

     - go vet ./...
     - ./bin/golangci-lint run
     - go test -race ./...

+# This will execute the non-cluster Task "my-test-task".
+tekton-task
+  stage: test
+  tekton:
+    taskRef: my-test-task

 # this is another Task, it will be executed in the "build" stage, which because
 # of the definition of the stages above, will be executed after the "test" stage